sergei-mironov/vsim/README.md

 * ./simenv is a bash function lib able to run all the stuff here.
   ./revtest is an automatic testing tool

-* The simulation is live in Sim monad which tracks running and breaking in a breakpoints.
-Breakpoint placement is semi-automatical.
-You should manually place 'breakpoint' function in resulting Haskell program before compiling it :)

 * Every VHDL value represented

     data Value t x = Value String t x deriving(Show)

   where t is a type and x is a (IORef r) where r is some structure representing values of type t.
 For Integers it is Int, for arrays it is (ArrayR Int [x])

-* Simulation is described by VSim monad, which is able to stop in a reakpoins.
+* The simulation is carried out by VSim monad which tracks running and breaking in a breakpoints.
+Breakpoint placement is semi-automatical.
+You should manually place 'breakpoint' function in a Haskell program before compiling it

 * VHDL processes and procedures are VProc (which contains VSim).
 VProc can pause execution in wait statements and do C-style returns.